microsoft/cask/docs/GenerateKeyPseudoCode.md

     - D = base64url encoding of zero-based hour.
     - H = base64url encoding of zero-based day.
 1. base64url-decode YMDH and store the result in the next 3 bytes.
-1. Write zero to the next byte (reserved).
+1. Write 0x00 to the next byte (reserved).
 1. Write 0x00 to the next byte to indicate a 256-bit primary key.
 1. Compute the CRC32 of all key bytes written above (everything but the last 4 bytes).
 Store the result in little-endian byte order in the last 4 bytes.
 1. base64url encode the generated key and return the result.